Neo23x0/signature-base/README.md

 ## External Variables in YARA Rules

-Using the YARA rules in a tool other than [LOKI](https://github.com/Neo23x0/Loki), [SPARK](https://www.nextron-systems.com/spark/) or [SPARK Core](https://www.nextron-systems.com/spark-core/) will cause errors stating an `undefined identifier`.
+Using the YARA rules in a tool other than [LOKI](https://github.com/Neo23x0/Loki) or [THOR Lite](https://www.nextron-systems.com/thor-lite/) will cause errors stating an `undefined identifier`.
 The rules that make use of external variables have been moved to the following 4 rule set files:

 - ./yara/generic_anomalies.yar
 - ./yara/general_cloaking.yar